 - Publications produced by the UK Royal Colleges and major charities

 - NHS Website

 - Patient UK

-The Fact Sheets were assessed at draft stages by members of the Self Care Forum board, many of whom represent major national patient and professional organisations.
-Topic experts, patient representatives and language editors reviewed the fact sheets, checking them for readability and understanding.
-The final versions of the Fact Sheets were checked by independent national topic experts for accuracy.
+The Fact Sheets were assessed at draft stages by members of the Self Care Forum board and Trustees, many of whom represent major national patient and professional organisations.
+Patient representatives also reviewed the fact sheets, checking them for readability and understanding.

 How can the Fact Sheets be used?

 The Fact Sheets are free to download from the Self Care Forum website and may be reproduced, copied, printed and distributed without further permission.
 If however, the content is altered permission would need to be sought.

 Key References for the SCF Fact Sheets:

 We used the following general resources for producing the Self Care Forum Fact Sheets: